Closing a company and having it officially stuck off the Companies House register comes with a set of very strict rules and processes.

 - Notify shareholders/creditors: the shareholders and creditors should be notified of a general meeting to approve the company’s winding up, the ‘decision date’ to liquidate the company must be communicated, and a Statement of Affairs showing the company’s financial position, should be sent.

 - The liquidation begins: at least 75% of shareholders must have agreed to wind the company up.
 The liquidator will communicate with creditors, resolve any claims, and distribute the company’s assets between them.
 If there are employees, they will handle any claims and file any necessary reports with relevant government agencies.
-Full details of a liquidator’s role is found here Insolvency Act 1986, Chapter IV.
+Full details of a liquidator’s role can be found in the Insolvency Act 1986, Chapter IV.

 What happens after a Creditors’ Voluntary Liquidation?